 - hold appropriate qualifications, including a PGDE/H.Dip/PME

-- Have in excess of two years continuous teaching service, under two or more successive written contracts of employment with the same employer that were paid for by monies provided by the Oireachtas
+- Have one years continuous teaching service, under one or more successive written contracts of employment with the same employer that were paid for by monies provided by the Oireachtas

 Teachers who meet the above criteria will be entitled to a CID unless: